blockchain-lab/shared_vision_towards_programmable_economy/README.md

 - using tenders: for larger, more expensive and/or long-term contracts: more difficult to arrange (may take months), if broadly announced, possibility to obtain most economically efficient outcome; significant risk regarding trust issues
 - through an open market (e.g. power market, AirBnB, eBay, expedia): if there is a market, this can be quite fast to arrange, and if the traded products are not too complex, often efficient matches are found: trust is taken care of by the market operator/authority; however it takes a lot of effort to set up such a specialized market place

-Each of these existing methods perform poor on one of the following criteria: efficiency of allocation / time to agreement / trust-risk / initial set-up costs.
+Each of these existing methods perform poor on one of the following criteria: efficiency of allocation, time to agreement, trust-risk, or initial set-up costs.
 Our fourth layer is focussed on the open market showcased by the gig economy, but also offers the more traditional alternatives.

 In a recent economics publication it is stated that with blockchains, "marketplaces can be bootstrapped without the need of traditional trusted intermediaries, lowering the cost of networking." furthermore they challenge "existing revenue models and incumbents's market power, and opens opportunities for novel approaches to regulation, auctions and the provision of public goods, software, identity and reputation systems" [[REF](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2874598)].
 Little experience, evidence, and knowledge exists for devising this fourth layer.
 We are currently conducting trials with various businesses to expand our understanding.

-Our programmable economy blueprint consists of a natively-digital economic system with self-governance to avoid any single-point-of-failure, security grounded upon the laws of physics (avoiding software), radical transparency, publically verifiable claims on economic actors within the blockchain, reputation tracking for each economic actor, elaborate mechanisms to establish trust between strangers, legally frinctionless enforcable contracts, and facilitate a single blockchain-regulated digital marketplace for generic economic value exchange and any-asset trading.

-We outline a trust-based blockchain architecture, present partial implementation results, and show the possible usage, for instance, land ownership transfer.
-The scope of our proposal is broad, it should be usable across sectors and possibly replace paper-based procedures.
-In August 2007 we launched a primitive fully distributed ledger.
-Based our ledger deployment experience of the past decade we present a global architecture of a third generation blockchain fabric.
-This technology stack covers the complete range from low-level hardware with our Physical unclonable function prototypes towars our blockchain-regulated decentral marketplace.
+This is newly developing area of research.
+However, we believe too few research teams have the resources for the learn-by-doing methodology required to make serious scientific progress.
+Building open infrastructures with self-governance is costly (Our key funding was the EU FP7 project P2P-Next of 19,500,000 Euro [[REF](http://cordis.europa.eu/project/rcn/85326_en.html)] and QLectives of 6,900,000 Euro [[REF](http://cordis.europa.eu/project/rcn/89031_en.html).

 ### Land registration application